Punctuation and Capitalization Practice Questions

 4. Remove the comma after temps.

-Identify the appropriate error in the sentences 4 through 6.
+1. Identify the error in the sentence below.

 1. Capitalization